-What Is 6G Internet and What Will It Look Like?
+What Is 6G and What Will It Look Like?

-Yep, even though 5G networks aren’t fully built up yet, wireless companies have already started looking ahead and thinking about the next mobile communication network to come.
+Even though 5G wireless networks are still in the early stages of deployment, wireless communication companies are already looking ahead and thinking about the next mobile network to come.
+It’s called 6G.

 What is 6G?

-New wireless standards emerge about every decade, and 6G is expected to come into play around 2030.
-But nothing is set in stone—even the term “6G” could come out of favor and eventually be replaced by something else.
+6G is expected to be available around 2030.
+That’s the estimate of most experts, considering that new wireless communication standards emerge about every decade.
+But nothing is set in stone—even the term “6G” might at some point fall out of favor and be replaced by something else.

-If you’re still unclear about what 5G is, then see our 5G providers page for an explanation of why it’s significant.
+If you’re still unclear about what 5G is, then see our 5G guide for an explanation of why it’s significant.